This topic provides instructions to delete and reactivate the Phoenix AWS Proxy.

 - Log in to the Phoenix Management Console.

 - On the menu bar, click All Organizations, and select the required organization from the drop-down list.

 - On the menu bar, click Manage > Disaster Recovery.

 - On the Manage Disaster Recovery page, click the Phoenix AWS Proxies tab.

-- Select the Phoenix AWS proxy instances that you want to delete and click Delete.
+- Select the Phoenix AWS Proxies that you want to delete and click Delete.

-To activate a previously deleted Phoenix AWS proxy, you must reactivate the Phoenix AWS proxy.
-When you reactivate an instance of AWS proxy, Phoenix AWS proxy establishes a persistent connection with Phoenix Cloud.
-The Phoenix AWS proxy is no longer disconnected; and instead, it performs a disaster recovery of the virtual machines across an ESXi or a vCenter Server following the backup schedule.
+To activate a previously deleted Phoenix AWS Proxy, you must reactivate it.
+When you reactivate a Phoenix AWS Proxy, it establishes a persistent connection with the Phoenix Cloud.
+The Phoenix AWS Proxy is no longer disconnected, and it performs a disaster recovery of the virtual machines across an ESXi or a vCenter Server based on the backup schedule.

-- Register and activate the Phoenix AWS proxy.
-For more information, see Register Phoenix AWS proxy.
+For more information, see Register Phoenix AWS Proxy.

 After reactivating the Phoenix AWS Proxy, restart the Phoenix AWS Proxy client service using the /etc/init.d/Phoenix restart command.